NirBanerjee/DataMining/KNN-ProductTwo/Product Introduction Readme.md

 	2. For label prediction, real value of each line will be shown one by one

 ## Appendix
 1. Weight factor of each attributes is hard-code in file.
-The way to tune them is firstly run "feature\_importance.py" to see importance distribution for these attributes, and then use this proportion as base and try to tune more manually.
+Just tune them manually.
 2. Similarity matrix is hard-code in file.